Possession of Marijuana

 For most people charged with possession of marijuana for the first time, a diversion program is available in Philadelphia.
 Under the diversion program, you go on probation.
 If you complete your probation, the charges are dismissed.
 The district attorney has the discretion of whether to accept defendants into the program.

 In a criminal case, like marijuana possession, the prosecution must prove all elements of their case beyond a reasonable doubt.
 The defense does not have to prove anything at all, but your Philadelphia marijuana defense lawyer can show to the jury that reasonable doubt exists.
 For instance, in a constructive possession case, the defense might be able to show that another person had access to the space where the marijuana was located.

 In most possession cases, the marijuana itself is the primary evidence.
 The evidence was often acquired through a pat-down or a search.
 Police must follow strict guidelines and procedures to be able to conduct these actions.

 If the defense lawyer can prove they failed to follow the procedures, or lacked probable cause or reasonable suspicion, the evidence might be thrown out, leaving prosecutors with little evidence.
 Your charges might be dismissed or reduced.

 Finding the Best Philadelphia Attorney for Possession of Marijuana Charges

 Marijuana may be relatively harmless, but the punishments you can receive for its mere possession can be very damaging.
-The tough, aggressive Philadelphia marijuana possession lawyers at Alva & Shuttleworth, LLC can help you fight your possession charges.
+The tough, aggressive Philadelphia marijuana possession lawyers at Alva Foster & Moscow, LLC can help you fight your possession charges.
 Call us today at (215) 665-1695 to schedule a consultation if you were arrested for marijuana possession anywhere in the Philadelphia area, including Montgomery and Chester County.